This file is generated by make.paws. Please do not edit here.

 #' algorithm, and X.500 certificate subject information.

-#' extension of your CA certificate.
-For more information, see the
+#' For more information, see the

 #' [CrlConfiguration](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_CrlConfiguration.html)

-#' structure.
+#' types.

 #' @param CertificateAuthorityType [required] The type of the certificate authority.